Smart Orbiter v3.0 summary

 STM32F042

-microcontroller running on 48MHz
+microcontroller running at 48MHz

 ·